lcswolf/TWG-Streamers-Live-bot/README.md

-# new-ed-info

-Discord bot to notify multiple servers (in set channels) when a Twitch streamer goes live.
-Uses some code (and principles) from [fuyuneko's bot](<https://github.com/fuyuneko/discord-twitch-bot>)

-## Features

-- Active development!
-Wow!
-- Actual functionality!
-- Friendly to Twitch APIs, even if they're not!
-- Free!
-- Open-sourced and auditable by the end user!
-- Did I mention?
-It's free!
-Apparently I've got the market cornered!

 ## Installation

 **If this is too much horsing around for a single Discord bot, I run an instance of the bot myself.
 [Here's the invite link.](<https://discordapp.com/oauth2/authorize?client_id=411338896178282499&scope=bot&permissions=104321088>) AS SOON AS YOU GET IT INVITED INTO YOUR SERVER, PLEASE CONTACT ME FOR THE FINAL SETUP PROCESS.
 This will no longer be required when I finally get around to implementing the Discord permissions support in the next major version.
 Keep an eye on this repository for news on that particular front.**